Grahamstown Foundation

 Suits both formal and informal occasions - flower shows, craft markets, weddings and banquets

-Formerly the offices of the National Arts Festival in the basement of the Monument, the Bunker comprises four separate rooms, an open plan area and a reception.
+Formerly the offices of the National Arts Festival in the basement of the Monument, the New Gallery comprises four separate rooms, an open plan area and a reception.
 It is suitable for team breakaways and brainstorming session.

 Council Chamber